Featured Testimonial About Creighton University

 “This project,” he says, “will provide a world-class educational environment for our health sciences students.
 Improving efficiency while doing that is just one of the many benefits.”

-The CL Werner Center isn’t about saving space.
+The CL and Rachel Werner Center isn’t about saving space.
 It’s about bringing people together.

 The facility is the brick-and-mortar embodiment of the health sciences education Creighton embraces, an interprofessional model that improves the lives of patients and practitioners alike.